TheOtherRolesAU/TheOtherRoles/README.md

 **Version 3.1.0**
 - Hopefully temporary fixing the issue of being kicked by Innersloth servers for regular kills, until Innersloth fixes it on their side.
 - **NOTE:** Do not combine modded and unmodded versions of the game (even if you don't activate anything).
 Because of the kicking fix, your kills won't be performed for players that do not share the exact same modded version.
+Due to this you now can't start a game as the host, if not everyone in the lobby has the same version of the mod.
+Additionally you'll be kicked out of a lobby after 10 seconds, if the host doesn't have the mod installed (or the same mod version).
 - Bug fix: Bounty Hunter kills do not result in players being kicked anymore
 - Add new option: Allow Parallel MedBay Scans
 - Add new [Guesser](#guesser) option: "Guesses Visible In Ghost Chat"